Tianfu-swarm/firefly_two-phase_performance/README.md

 **“Bimodal Performance in Time Synchronization in Distributed Agents”**

-submitted to *The 18th International Conference on the Simulation of Adaptive Behavior (SAB 2026)*.
+accepted at *The 18th International Conference on the Simulation of Adaptive Behavior (SAB 2026)*.

 ---
 ## Abstract